-Modelling groups can contribute with limited-area models in one or more experiments for regional domains listed on Table 1.
+Modelling groups can contribute with global or limited-area models in one or more experiments for regional domains listed on Table 1.
 The experiments configuration should consider:

-- Forecast length: 72h (3-days forecasts) from 00:00 UTC;

-- Time resolution: 3 hours;
+- Forecast length: 72h (3-days forecasts) from 00:00 UTC; - Time resolution: 3 hours;

-- Period: see Table 1;

-- Model data: Variables listed in Appendix A; - Suggested deadline to deliver model outputs: Preferably 21 September 2020 (if necessary, timeline can be extended according to modelling groups needs).
+- Model data: Variables listed in Appendix A; - Timeline to deliver model outputs: from October to 1st December 2019.